foodcoopshop/foodcoopshop.github.io/en/docker-dev-environment.md

 * Running migrations: `docker exec -w /var/www/html fcs-php-nginx bash ./bin/cake migrations migrate`
 * Build assets: `docker exec -w /var/www/html fcs-php-nginx bash ./bin/cake asset_compress build`

+{ .note-title }
-## Tips for using Docker on Windows
+> Tips for using Docker on Windows
-* Install Ubuntu and switch to WSL2
+> * Install Ubuntu and switch to WSL2
-* Docker Desktop: Settings / Resources / WSL Integration: Enable integration with additional distros: Enable "Ubuntu"
+A * Docker Desktop: Settings / Resources / WSL Integration: Enable integration with additional distros: Enable "Ubuntu"
-* Clone the repo and start docker from Ubuntu (1.000 times faster than if you start it in Windows)
+> * Clone the repo and start docker from Ubuntu (1.000 times faster than if you start it in Windows)